Note on Terror Groups: There exist

 for the assassination of Louis Mountbatten, Earl

-Mountbatten of Burma, last Viceroy of
+Mountbatten of Burma, the last Viceroy

 Norman Srange, former Stormont Speaker, and son